Dephas79/nnote/README.md

 which will start it in daemon mode.
 You can attach to this started daemon
 with:

-  make attach

-If you'd rather have an Erlang console right away, rather than starting a daemon, type:

-  make run_release

-You can hot-upgrade a running release with:

-  make upgrade_running

 If a release fails to build or upgrade, you can revert the current version with

   make revert_version